paracamplus/ilp9/NanoProjects/tp2.md

 Course 2 lab session (2 hours + group work)
 ===========================================

 These nano-projects focus on the interpreter.
+Nano-projects 1-4 aim at simplifying AST while nano-projects 5-8 ask for additional primitives.

 NanoProjects
 ------------